Navigating Canadian Business Meetings: Cultural Etiquette for Corporate Travelers

 The Importance of Punctuality

 Time is the most valuable commodity in the Canadian business market.
 Canadian professionals consider punctuality as a sign of respect and professionalism.
-So, corporate travelers should pay attention to punctuality while visiting the country for the first time.
+So, corporate travelers should be cautious when it comes to punctuality, especially visiting the country for the first time.

 Greeting and Introductions